Lars Gabriel Andersson

 Lars Gabriel Andersson (22 February 1868 – 13 February 1951) was a Swedish schoolteacher and herpetologist.

+Education and career

 He studied at Uppsala University and earned his PhD in 1909.
 During his long career he taught classes at several schools in and near Stockholm.
 In 1894–95 and from 1897 to 1902 he worked as an assistant in the vertebrate department at the Naturhistoriska riksmuseet in Stockholm.

 Taxa

 With zoologist Einar Lönnberg he described the following herpetological species: